 There is no excerpt because this is a protected post.

-We technologists are to blame for the death of Cyber Security.
+We technologists are partially to blame for the death of Cyber Security.
 We are largely responsible for the havoc of Cyber Crime that’s impacted our privacy and overall ability to use the internet safely.
-Not directly but indirectly.
+It’s not too late to fix it.

 I wrote about this on my professional blog the other day but sometimes it makes sense to cross-post as some of my more technically-minded pals and colleagues read stuff here.
 Hopefully, this sort of thing will be helpful to someone at the right time when they need it the most.
-If your the intrepid type, […]
+If you’re the intrepid type,…

 When I chose to forego college there were a lot of the kinds of reactions one might expect.